-You will now be able to follow a nutrition program that isn’t a burden on your lifestyle.
+You can now follow a nutrition program that isn’t a burden on your lifestyle.
 The best diet is the one you will obey!

 #15 Mike Vacanti, On The Regimen

 Don’t aim for perfection.
 Instead, strive to be “consistently pretty good,” and when you do veer off track, do your best the next day.

 One bad meal or one bad day is not enough to prevent you from making progress; however, the ‘screw it’ mentality that can stem from failing to meet unrealistic standards is enough to derail you completely.

 Additionally, and in another vein, unless you have an excellent reason not to, I would recommend strength training at least a couple days per week.

-In my experience coaching clients, this is going to drastically reduce the chance of a yo-yo diet or regaining a substantial amount of body fat when the diet is over.
+In my experience coaching clients, this will drastically reduce the chance of a yo-yo diet or regaining a substantial amount of body fat when the diet is over.

 #16 Jennifer Lynn, Wine to Weightlifting

 While some people need a strict regimen to stay on track, for me it all about balance!
-I follow a macro plan, where I incorporate real foods, healthy fats, clean carbs.
+I follow a macro plan, incorporating real foods, healthy fats, and clean carbs.

 However, I believe in an 80/20 rule, so stick to “clean” eating during the week, but don’t deprive myself of a glass of wine (I mean, my blog is Wine to Weightlifting!) in the evening or dinner out with friends on the weekend without stressing about what to eat!